doctordutch/thequiz/README.md

-# THEQUIZ Javascript Coding Quiz
+# THE QUIZ Javascript Coding Quiz

 This is a timed quiz with coding-based questions written in HTML, CSS, and JS.
-Players are penalized for wrong answers.
+Players' time is penalized for wrong answers.
 It includes high score functionality using localStorage.

 ## Deployed Application: